pleabargain/ollama-decision-tree-builder/README.md

 - **NEW: JSON-based decision tree conversations** with `decision_tree_conversation.py`
 - **NEW: Testing and validation** with `test_decision_tree.py`
 - **NEW: Colorized interface** for improved readability and user experience
+- **NEW: Error correction and response validation** for more reliable AI responses
 - Conversation history saved as JSON files
 - Support for different Ollama models based on expert type
 - Save and exit functionality at any point in the conversation